WRU boss Phillips apologises but wants to stay

 - 'Ticking timebomb' equality warning to rugby bosses

-Phillips stated said somebody who used a racist term in a zoom meeting was 'disciplined and subsequently apologised.'
+Phillips stated said somebody who used a racist term in a zoom meeting was "disciplined and subsequently apologised".

-When asked whether he welcome a Welsh Government review: "I have no issues with that.
+When asked whether he would welcome a Welsh government review, he said: "I have no issues with that.
 I have heard something along the lines of some sort of overwatch on all governing bodies.

 "I've got no idea what that looks like, but as a principle, I've got no issue at all."